 Local tip: Dress as the locals do in cherry blossom colors!

-What to Pack for Japan: Summer
+What to Pack for Japan in Summer

 Summers in Japan can be hot, humid, and unbearable, reaching up to mid 90°F/30°C. This is the best time to strip your heavy layers of clothing and wear a comfy tee, denim, or a summer maxi dress paired with a smart top.

 Late April to May is a pleasant time, as the chills from the winter slowly depart into a mild temperature.
 However, June to July is rainy season; make sure you bring your umbrella with you.

 Local tip: Prepare colorful outfits during this happy festival season!

-What to Pack for Japan: Autumn
+What to Pack for Japan in Autumn

 In autumn, Japan boasts beautiful, colorful foliage, especially in Kyoto.
 You can visit scenic sites in all their earthly beauty.
 The weather is still warm in September but it starts cooling down in October and by November it’s wintry cold.

 These colors are reminiscent of the koyo (red leaves) often seen in the surroundings of Mt.
 Fuji or along the many delightful temples in Kyoto.

 Local tip: A hip length, medium coat is suggested for this time of year.

-Things to Remember
+Travel Tips to Remember